 As a parent or guardian, it's essential to understand how tax applies to your child's money.
-If your child has a savings account or receives other income, you need to know how to help them manage their finances and meet their tax obligations.
+If your child is under 18 years old and has a savings account or receives other income, you need to know how to help them manage their finances and meet their tax obligations.